ismaelestalayo/uMessenger/README.md

 # uMessenger - Beta 1.3

+:warning:

+On Windows 10 Anniversary Update, Microsoft updated the command prompt, adding a lot of functionality, but taking out the ability to print colors.
+However they have implemented it back and it's right now on the Windows insider program only.
+I will update this program to make it compatible once they launch it for public.
+[Source](https://wpdev.uservoice.com/forums/266908-command-prompt-console-bash-on-ubuntu-on-windo/suggestions/6509361-provides-support-for-ansi-colors-like-in-bash)

+>"We’re excited to announce that we delivered 24-bit RGP true-color support in Windows Console in Windows 10 Insiders build #14931."

+:warning:

 Small Messenger-like application designed to run from the command line, and works on the same LAN only (unless using NAT on the server side with a Raspberry for example). **It's important to have userList.txt on the directory where the server is.**

 If you wanna try it yourself you can either: